 Chile unveils $5.5 bn stimulus plan as economy shrinks

-Chile launched a massive USD 5.5 billion stimulus package on Monday after data showed its economy contracted 3.4 percent in October - the largest year-on-year drop in a decade - amid widespread social unrest.
-The package unveiled by Finance Minister Ignacio Briones includes boosting 2020 public spending by USD 3.03 billion, to support small, medium and large businesses.
+Santiago, Dec 3 (AFP) Chile launched a massive $5.5 billion stimulus package after data showed its economy contracted 3.4 per cent in October -- the largest year-on-year drop in a decade -- as widespread social unrest continues.
+The package unveiled by Finance Minister Ignacio Briones on Monday includes boosting 2020 public spending by $3.03 billion, to support small, medium and large businesses.

-Another USD 525 million are earmarked for other initiatives like the renovation of the metro system in Santiago, which has sustained serious damage since protests erupted on October 18.
+Another $525 million are earmarked for other initiatives like the renovation of the metro system in Santiago, which has sustained serious damage since protests erupted on October 18.
 "Estimates show that this agenda will generate 100,000 new jobs next year," Briones said.

 The government announced the stimulus measures after the central bank reported the worrisome GDP figures for October.
-The 3.4 percent drop was far greater than the 1.0 percent decrease anticipated in official estimates and represented the economy's worst performance since 2009 at the height of the global economic crisis.
+The 3.4 per cent drop was far greater than the one percent decrease anticipated in official estimates, and represented the economy's worst performance since 2009 at the height of the global economic crisis.

-"Economic activity during the month was affected by the drop-in services, commerce, and manufacturing," the central bank said.
-Mining activity -- Chile accounts for nearly a third of the world's copper production -- grew by 2.0 percent, but non-mining sectors contracted by 4.0 percent, the bank said.
+"Economic activity during the month was affected by the drop in services, commerce and manufacturing," the central bank said.
+Mining activity -- Chile accounts for nearly a third of the world's copper production -- grew by two percent, but non-mining sectors contracted by four per cent, the bank said.

+The government's plan "loses meaning if we do not manage to isolate the vandals, looters, narcos and all those who threaten our democracy," said interior minister Gonzalo Blumel.
+Protests broke out across the country Monday night, the 46th consecutive day of demonstrations.
+In Santiago, protesters gathered in the Plaza Italia, a main hub for the city's rallies, and dozens of young people broke into different metro stations.

+A 12-year-old boy was arrested during a demonstration in the southern city of Concepcion for stealing glasses from an optician, police told local media.
+He was placed in the custody of an adult since he was too young to be charged, they said.
+Protests initially erupted in mid-October over metro fare hikes but quickly escalated into the most severe outbreak of social unrest since the end of the dictatorship of Augusto Pinochet in 1990.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)